Share

 Acute Liver Failure & Secondary Liver Dysfunction

-Treatment Rationale & Guidance
+Treatment Rationale & Goals

 Support the liver by dual targeting.
 Removal of bilirubin and bile acids.
 Attenuation of hyperinflammation.
 Improvement of hepatic encephalopathy.
 Support bridge to recovery or transplantation

-• Break the cycle of auto intoxication
+• Address the cycle of auto-intoxication

-Reduces bilirubin and bile acids
+Support the reduction of bilirubin and bile acids

 Tomescu et al.

-• Control the associated hyperinflammation
+• Address the associated hyperinflammation

-Reduces cytokines and DAMPs/PAMPs
+Support the reduction of cytokines and DAMPs/PAMPs

 Popescu et al.

-• Complement the liver dialysis procedures
+• Complement liver dialysis procedures

-Utilizes versatility in liver support applications
+Utilize versatility in liver support applications

 Riva et al.